kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

 3. In **Connection Method**, select **Direct Connection to Kubernetes cluster**.

-4. [Retrieve the KubeConfig](../retrieve-kubeconfig), then copy the KubeConfig of the Member Cluster and paste it into the box.
+4. [Retrieve the KubeConfig](../retrieve-kubeconfig), copy the KubeConfig of the Member Cluster and paste it into the box.

 {{< notice tip >}}
 Please make sure the `server` address in KubeConfig is accessible on any node of the H Cluster.
 For `KubeSphere API Server` address, you can fill in the KubeSphere APIServer address or leave it blank.